defold/extender/README.md

 Note: all Spring profiles should be located in `./server/configs/` folder.

 ### Develop/debug standalone Extender using VSCode
-Note that [Prerequisites](#prerequisites) should be completed and manifestmergetool.jar already downlaoded or built.
+Note that [Prerequisites](#prerequisites) should be completed and manifestmergetool.jar already downloaded or built.

 1. Download VSCode: https://code.visualstudio.com/download
 2. Install following extensions: